xristos3490/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ## Unreleased

+### Update all strings and labels in analytics to use sentence case #6501

+1. Run this branch
+2. Check each page of the analytics, and all available sub-menus to ensure all strings are now presented in sentence case

 ### Fix double prefixing of navigation URLs #6460

 1. Register a navigation menu item with a full URL or admin link.